-Keep reading to discover everything you need to know about Aberporth, Cardigan Bay …
+Keep reading to discover everything you need to know about Aberporth, West Wales …

 Dogs are only allowed on the beaches from September to May but are welcome on the coast path at all times of the year.
 If you’re looking for somewhere to take your loveable pooch, check out our favourite dog-friendly beaches in West Wales.

 Aberporth is situated along the Ceredigion Coastal Path – part of the popular Wales Coast Path, making it easy to explore the beautiful Cardigan Bay Coastline.

 The route is well sign-posted from Aberporth, with one of the most popular routes being the 3km stroll from Aberporth to Tresaith.
 You may even be lucky enough to spot the Cardigan Bay bottlenose dolphins along the way.

 These beautiful mammals have been celebrated in Aberporth by a local wood and stone sculptor, Paul Clarke, designing and creating a life-sized leaping dolphin sculpture, carved from Welsh Oak.
 This is on display at the seafront in Aberporth and was unveiled in 2001.

 For a small coastal village, Aberporth has plenty of pubs and restaurants to enjoy.

 The Ship Inn is popular amongst holidaymakers.
 Enjoy some local, wholesome pub grub, surrounded by spectacular views!